vigna/epserde-rs/README.md

 the deserialization type is defined recursively, replacement can happen at any depth level.
 For example, a field of type `A = Vec<Vec<Vec<usize>>>` will be deserialized as a `A = Vec<Vec<&[usize]>>`.

-This approach makes it possible to write ε-serde-aware structures that hides completely from the user the substitution.
+This approach makes it possible to write ε-serde-aware structures that hide from the user the substitution.
 A good example is the `BitFieldVec` structure from [`sux-rs`](http://crates.io/sux/), which exposes an array of fields of fixed bit width using (usually) a `Vec<usize>` as a backend; except for extension methods, all methods of `BitFieldVec` come from the trait `BitFieldSlice`.
 If you have your own struct and one of the fields is of type `A`, when serializing your struct with `A` equal to `BitFieldVec<Vec<usize>>`, upon ε-copy deserialization you will get a version of your struct with `BitFieldVec<&[usize]>`.
 All this will happen under the hood because `BitFieldVec` is ε-serde-aware, and in fact you will not even notice the difference if you access both versions using the trait `BitFieldSlice`.

 # Derived and hand-made implementation

-We strongly suggest to use the procedural macro [`Epserde`](`epserde_derive::Epserde`) to make own types serializable and deserializable.
+We strongly suggest using the procedural macro [`Epserde`](`epserde_derive::Epserde`) to make your own types serializable and deserializable.
 Just invoking the macro on your structure will make it fully functional with ε-serde.
 The attribute `#[zero_copy]` can be used to make a structure zero-copy, albeit it must satisfy [a few prerequisites](traits::CopyType).